 I’ve been researching touring bikes, and I’ve narrowed my choices down to Bike X and Bike Y. Both look perfect on paper, have great reviews, and fit my budget, but I can’t figure out how to decide between them.
 Can you help?

 * this figure may be exaggerated

-Well hey, thanks so much for asking!
-Of all the big, scary dilemmas faced by the newcomer to the intoxicating world of bicycle travel, the question of which is the best touring bike is perhaps the biggest and scariest of all.
+Well hey, everyone, thanks so much for asking!
+Of all the big, scary dilemmas faced by the newcomer to the intoxicating world of bicycle travel, the question of ‘which bike is right for me?’ is perhaps the biggest and scariest of all.

 And no wonder: your bike will be the object with which you’ll develop the closest relationship over the days, weeks, months and years of your cycle touring or bikepacking career.
 It’s common sense to make sure the relationship gets off to the best possible start.

 My simple answer to the “Bike X or Bike Y” question has long been as follows:

 If it’s hard to choose on paper, there’s probably no meaningful difference, so go for a test-ride and buy what feels right.

 Of course, simple answers can sometimes be too simple.